dseguy/clearPHP/rules/no-deep-definitions.md

 Structures like `class`, `interface` or `trait` should be created in the upper level of their namespace, even in their own file.

-Constants may be optionaly included in this rule.
+Constants may be optionally included in this rule.

 Deep definition should not be confused with conditional definition : conditional definition will happen in the global space, inside a `if...then` structure, and not within a method, like deep definition.